MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ActiveSyncConnectivity.md

 ```

 ### -MailboxServer
-!!!
-Exchange Server 2010, Exchange Server 2013

-The MailboxServer parameter specifies the Mailbox server computer that contains the associated mailbox.

-!!!
-Exchange Server 2016

 The MailboxServer parameter specifies the Exchange 2016 or Exchange 2013 Mailbox server that you want to test.
 This parameter identifies the backend server that accepts proxied connections from the frontend server where clients connect.

 You can use any value that uniquely identifies the server.
 For example: